albertov/mcp-selenium-haskel/README.md

 - Support for Chrome and Firefox browsers
 - Statically linked executable, so it's relatively small and works anywhere.

+## API Documentation

+For comprehensive documentation of all available tools and their parameters, see [API.md](API.md).

 ## Building

 ```bash